-Meherjan picks one ripe pumpkin for her basket and points to three others, “give those two more weeks and they will be gold”.
+Meherjan picks one ripe pumpkin and places it into her basket and points to three others, “Give those two more weeks and they will be gold!”.

 She climbs a ladder to the roof and points towards a variety of gourds and green leafy vegetables.
-There is something growing on every surface you can see.
+There is something growing on every surface visible.

 These vegetables are worth more than gold.
 They ensure that everyone in the family has fresh food every day, and the surplus brings in a steady income.